 However, this approach is not necessarily correct.
 To show this, we relate $C_{\hat{\Xi}}$ to the power- and trispectrum to compare it to previous expressions of second-order shear covariances and to discuss the SSC for real-space statistics.
 As shown in Appendix~\ref{app: covariance calculation}, $ C_{\hat{\Xi}}(\theta_1, \theta_2)$ can be expressed as

-One notices a Gaussian and non-Gaussian part of the covariance with the Gaussian part depending on the power spectrum and the non-Gaussian part depending on the trispectrum, similar to the exact covariance of the power spectrum in Eq.~\eqref{eq: Covariance powerspectrum unapproximated}.
-However, $C_{\hat{\Xi}}$ is not given as suggested by Eq.~\eqref{eq: relation cov Xi cov P naive}, that is as an integral over $C_{\hat{P}}$, weighted by the $U_i$-filters.
+One notices a Gaussian and a non-Gaussian part of the covariance, with the Gaussian part depending on the power spectrum and the non-Gaussian part depending on the trispectrum, similar to the exact covariance of the power spectrum in Eq.~\eqref{eq: Covariance power spectrum unapproximated}.
+However, $C_{\hat{\Xi}}$ is not in the form of Eq.~\eqref{eq: relation cov Xi cov P naive} which is a weighted integral over $C_{\hat{P}}$.
 We also notice three differences when directly comparing Eq.~\eqref{eq: covariance complete} to Equations (E1) and (E7) in \citet{Joachimi2021}.
-First, neither the Gaussian nor the non-Gaussian term scale with the inverse of the survey area $A$ and instead show a more complicated dependence on survey geometry via $G_A$.
-Second, the non-Gaussian term depends on the trispectrum for all $\ell$-configurations, not simply parallelograms with $\ellvec_3=\ellvec_1$.
-Third, there is no indication of the SSC.
+First, neither the Gaussian term nor the non-Gaussian term scales with the inverse of the survey area $A$, and instead both show a more complicated dependence on survey geometry via $G_A$.
+Second, the non-Gaussian term depends on the trispectrum for all $\ell$-configurations, not simply for parallelograms with $\ellvec_3=\ellvec_1$.
+Third, the SSC does not appear as an additional term.

 To reconcile Eq.~\eqref{eq: covariance complete} with the expressions in \citet{Joachimi2021}, we need to perform the large-field approximation.
-As mentioned in Sect.~\ref{sec: powerspectrum}, under this approximation, $G_A$ is proportional to a Dirac delta, so the covariance becomes
+As mentioned in Sect.~\ref{sec: power spectrum}, under this approximation, $G_A$ is proportional to a Dirac delta, so the covariance becomes

 This is equivalent to the commonly used expressions for the Gaussian and intra-survey non-Gaussian covariance for a second-order statistic (Equations E1 and E7 in \citealp{Joachimi2021}).
 In particular, we recover the scaling with the inverse survey area and the dependence on parallelogram $\ell$-configurations for the non-Gaussian part.
 Consequently, the sum of the Gaussian and intra-survey non-Gaussian covariance can be considered as an approximation of the exact covariance in Eq.~\eqref{eq: covariance complete} for very large survey windows.